A11en0/Deep-MVML/README.md

 # Deep-MVML
-A deep learning based multi-view multi-label learning baseline implement with PyTorch.
+A deep learning based multi-view multi-label learning baseline implemented with PyTorch.

 # Sample Dataset
 We use mirflickr as our running example since it is commonly used and has a moderate size.
 Dataset location: data/mirflickr